EvidentSecurity/esp-sdk-ruby/docs/CustomSignatureDefinitionsApi.md

 id = 56 # Integer | Custom Signature Definition ID

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information.
   code: "code_example", # String | The code for this definition
-  language: "language_example", # String | The language of the definition.
-Valid values are ruby, javascript
+  language: "language_example" # String | The language of the definition.
+Valid values are ruby, javascript }
-  include: "include_example" # String | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information.
-}

 begin